 Open Forum on CDB

-We invite you to engage our CDB experts and with other CDB users on the Standards Forum.
+We invite you to engage our CDB experts and with other CDB users on the CDB Forum.
 Learn more about the CDB Specification by participating in a forum designed for users that are either using or planning to use the CDB format.

 CDB User Group Meetings